Saxon Renaissance: History

-After the Wettin possessions were divided into an Ernestine and an Albertine line in 1485, Torgau developed next to Wittenberg into the preferred residence of the Ernestine electors.
+After the Wettin possessions were divided between Ernestine and Albertine branches in 1485, Torgau developed next to Wittenberg into the preferred residence of the Ernestine electors.
 The Torgau Castle Hartenfels with its famous Wendelstein, which was significantly rebuilt by the middle of the 16th century, is one of the most important buildings of the early Renaissance in Germany.
 After the Wittenberg capitulation and the transition of Torgau to the Albertines, Elector Maurice initially continued the work on the castle.
 The permanent relocation of the residence to Dresden until the end of the 16th century largely saved Hartenfels Castle from later stylistic transformations, such as those experienced by the Dresden Residence Castle, which was considerably enlarged from 1548 until 1556.
 The facades of the Dresden Palace were richly decorated with sgraffiti and Maurice's brother and successor, Elector Augustus, who reigned from 1553 until 1586, completed the construction, which became a major work of the Saxon Renaissance.
 Later, however, the interior was rebuilt in baroque style after a fire and the outer facades were reworked in the neo-Renaissance style in the 19th century.

 The territory of Saxony did not yet include the margravates of Upper and Lower Lusatia, which belonged to the Lands of the Bohemian crown and only fell to Saxony in 1635.
 Saxony also reached further north into the Fläming.
 At the beginning of the early Renaissance, the Wettin lands were fragmented.
 The Lutheran Reformation emanated from the Saxon Electorate, which was under Ernestine rule and had its centers of power in Wittenberg and Torgau, while the Reformation was not introduced until 1539 in the Albertine dominions adjoining to the south (mainly the Margravate of Meissen).
 After the end of the Schmalkaldic War in 1547, the Upper Saxon Meissen area formed a politically consolidated area.